-Noblemen is a 12-week rite of passage to true biblical manhood that provides answers to the questions below.
-It is a life changing discipleship course designed for men who want to know what it means to be a man and how to live that out within their own sphere of influence.
-It doesn’t end there though.
-Everything taught is designed to be passed on as we learn to help those around us flourish, so that they can do the same for others.
-Simply put, the men who complete Noblemen are transformed and they are transforming those around them.
+Noblemen is a 12-week rite of passage to true biblical manhood.
+It’s a life-changing discipleship course designed for men who want to know what it means to be a godly man and how to live that out within their own sphere of influence.
+It doesn’t end there, though.
+Everything taught is designed to be passed on to help those around us flourish, so that they can do the same for others.
+Simply put, the men who complete Noblemen are transformed and transform those around them.

 Why do a Noblemen course in my ministry?

-Deep down in every man’s soul is a longing to change the world.
-And the world is in desperate need of men who have what it takes to change the course of history.
+Deep down in every man’s soul is a longing to change the world, and the world is in desperate need of men who have what it takes to do that.
 Yet for most guys, the world is changing them more than they are changing the world.

 What should we expect to get out of it?

-Expect yourself and the men in your ministry to grow in the following areas:
+Expect that you and the men in your ministry to grow in the following areas:

 ● Identity in Christ and intimacy with Christ